Kenneth Ross

 The Day of the Jackal received positive reviews and went on to win the BAFTA Award for Best Editing (Ralph Kemplen), five additional BAFTA Award nominations (including Best Film and Best Direction), two Golden Globe Award nominations, and one Oscar nomination.
 The film grossed $16,056,255 at the North American box office, returning $8,525,000 in rentals to the studio.
 The British Film Institute ranked it the 74th greatest British film of the 20th century.

-On 22 August 1962, the militant underground organisation OAS, infuriated by the French government granting independence to Algeria, attempt to assassinate President Charles de Gaulle.
-The assassination attempt fails, leaving de Gaulle and his entire entourage unharmed.
-Within six months, OAS leader Jean Bastien-Thiry and several other members are captured and Bastien-Thiry is executed.
+In 1962, following the French government's decision to grant independence to Algeria, the militant underground organization OAS plots to assassinate President Charles de Gaulle.
+Their first attempt on 22 August fails, leaving de Gaulle and his entourage unharmed.
+Within six months, OAS leader Jean Bastien-Thiry and several members are captured, and Bastien-Thiry is executed.

-The OAS relocate to Rome.
-The French Action Service kidnap the OAS's chief clerk, Viktor Wolenski.
-Wolenski dies under interrogation, but not before the agents extract vital information about the plot, including the word "Jackal".
-The Interior Minister convenes a secret cabinet meeting of the heads of the French security forces.
-Police Commissioner Berthier recommends his deputy, Claude Lebel, to lead the investigation.
-Lebel is given special emergency powers, though de Gaulle's refusal to change his planned public appearances complicates matters.
+French intelligence makes a breakthrough when they capture the OAS's chief clerk, Viktor Wolenski.
+Although Wolenski dies during interrogation, he reveals crucial details of the plot, including the term "Jackal."
+In response, the Interior Minister convenes a secret meeting with top security officials.
+Police Commissioner Berthier recommends his deputy, Claude Lebel, to lead the investigation, and Lebel is granted special emergency powers despite de Gaulle's insistence on maintaining his public schedule.

 The Day of the Jackal was originally part of a two-picture deal between John Woolf and Fred Zinnemann, the other being an adaptation of the play Abelard and Heloise by Ronald Millar.